benjamin-tessem/startup/conflictTest.md

-some text to the file
+some text to the file, to test the conflict